cool-mcu/cetalib/docs/diffDrive.md

 ## `void turn(float turnDegrees, float turnEffort)`

-Point-turn the robot some relative heading given in **turnDegrees**, and exit the function when the heading has been reached. **turnEffort** is bounded from -1.00 (turn counterclockwise the relative heading at full effort) to  1.00 (turn clockwise the relative heading at full speed).
+Point-turn the robot some relative heading given in **turnDegrees**, and exit the function when the heading has been reached. **turnEffort** is bounded from -1.00 (turn counterclockwise the relative heading at full effort) to  1.00 (turn clockwise the relative heading at full effort).

 Uses the IMU to determine the heading of the robot.